 - OAuth2 client ID and secret

-- A Super Admin role is required in VMware Identity Manager to perform this procedure.
+- A Super Admin role is required in Workspace ONE Access to perform this procedure.

-- Log in to the VMware Identity Manager console.
+- Log in to the Workspace ONE Access console.

-- Click the Horizon collection to edit, then click Edit Network Range.
+- Click the Horizon collection to edit, then click the Network Ranges tab.

 - Click the network range of IP addresses that the Horizon resource can use.

 The Pod section lists all the Horizon pods that you added to the collection that have the Sync Local Entitlements option selected.
-See Configure Horizon Pods and Pod Federations in VMware Identity Manager for steps to configure the Client Access FQDNs for pods and pod federations.
+See Configure Horizon Pods and Pod Federations in Workspace ONE Access for steps to configure the Client Access FQDNs for pods and pod federations.

-- In the Pod section, enable the Wrap Artifact in JWT option on the Horizon environment that is configured.
+- In the Pod section, turn on the Wrap Artifact in JWT option on the Horizon environment that is configured.

 - If more than one validating gateway can process requests, create unique identifiers and add the names to the Audience in JWT text box.